 This format, in particular, can add an extra edge to rivalries and ramp up the competition.
 Managers only therefore need to beat their opponent to have a successful Gameweek.

 Each qualifying team will be randomly drawn against another in the first round.
-The team with the highest Gameweek score minus any transfer points will progress to the second round and another random draw, the losers are out!
+The team with the highest Gameweek score, minus any transfer points, will progress to the next round and another random draw.

 Part 2: How to pick a squad